TommasoCosimi/HomeLab/OS/02-Postinstall.md

 #### Configure GRUB-BTRFS

 The above step should install the GRUB-BTRFS bootloader but will almost certainly result in an error.
-This is because different distributions position and GRUB differently.
+This is because different distributions position and name GRUB differently.
 In order to fix it, edit the `/etc/default/grub-btrfs/config` file uncommenting the needed lines as follows:

 ```bash
 [...]